 - A late fee if rent is paid even one day late (however, a landlord can charge a fee if rent is more than 30 days late)

 Despite an annual or tenant-at-will lease, there are tenant rights and landlord rights in Massachusetts.
 For example, a tenant has a right to occupy the unit and the landlord must arrange with the tenant in advance to enter the apartment for any repairs or inspections.
-It is the landlord’s responsibility to maintain a safe and clean dwelling that is in compliance with the Massachusetts Sanitary Code.
-This code was designed to protect health and well-being.
+It is the landlord’s responsibility to maintain a safe and clean dwelling that is in compliance with state codes designed to protect health and well-being.

 If you feel that your tenant or landlord rights have been violated, contact Carter DeYoung to speak with an experienced tenant rights lawyer today.